adammurdoch/build-builder/README.md

 Can optionally generate a composite build.

-Can optionally generate a local HTTP repository and server.
+Can optionally generate a build that uses dependencies from a local HTTP repository.
+Also generates an HTTP server for this repository.

+Can optionally generate a build with source dependencies.

 Can optionally generate a Swift Package Manager build for Swift projects.